-Meanwhile, over the past twelve years, there has been a trend supporting local food and a twelve percent increase in the number of farmers’ markets in Ontario.
+Meanwhile, over the past thirteen years, there has been a trend supporting local food and a twelve percent increase in the number of farmers’ markets in Ontario.
 Established markets are expanding in both months of operation (winter markets) and numbers of vendors spurred by increasing consumer demand for locally produced meat and produce.
 A new wave of farmers is stepping up to meet this demand.
 Services to farmers should be increasing, not decreasing.

 The former Athens Meat Packers plant had been out of operation for almost four years.
 Built in 1996, the Plant is one of the newer facilities in Ontario.
 It has an expansive livestock holding area and an easy-access circular drive for unloading.
 The facility has the capacity to hold up to 200 sides of beef for chilling/aging.
 Nonetheless, it required considerable attention to become operational under current provincial regulations for slaughterhouses.

 Located at 63 Addison Road near the town of Athens (formerly known as Farmersville), one and a half hours southwest of Ottawa, one hour northeast of Kingston, it is ideally positioned to fill the gap in slaughter services.